cfoust/sour/README.md

 * **Modernize Sauerbraten.** The gaming landscape has changed.
 Provide a modern multiplayer experience with matchmaking, private games, rankings, and seamless collaboration on maps.
 Make as much of this functionality available to the unmodified desktop game as possible.
 * **Preserve the experience of playing the original game.** While it is possible that Sour may someday support arbitrary game modes, assets, clients, and server code, the vanilla game experience should still be available.
-* **Be the best example of a cross-platform, open-source FPS.**.
-Deployment of Sour on your own infrastructure with whatever configuration you like should be easy.
+* **Be the best example of a cross-platform, open-source FPS.** Deployment of Sour on your own infrastructure with whatever configuration you like should be easy.
 Every aspect of Sour should be configurable.

 ## Running